crow-translate/QGitTag/docs/QGitRelease.md

 ___

 ### <a id='error'/> int QGitRelease::error()
-Returns *true* if the release information could not be retrieved, otherwise returns *false*.
+Returns the error that was found during the processing of last release request.
+If no error was found, returns *NoError*.
 ___

 ### <a id='error-name'/> int QGitRelease::errorName()